-While the main study focuses on transitional dynamics, the paper also presents welfare analysis along the equilibrium path, under different monetary regimes, in Appendix A.7.
+While the main study focuses on transitional dynamics, the paper also presents welfare analysis along the equilibrium path, under different monetary regimes.
 The welfare analysis reinforces key insights from the dynamic responses.
 Namely, even when inequality paths are invariant across regimes, macroeconomic efficiency can diverge sharply, leading to welfare gains under dovish policy.

 A key strength of the framework lies in its tractability.
 By abstracting from aggregate risk and assuming log utility, the model delivers closed-form expressions for all per capita variables and preserves near-linear aggregation.
-Including aggregate uncertainty would require strong assumptions-such as either the inclusion of recursive preferences with the coefficient of relative risk aversion and the inter-temporal elasticity of substitution equal to unity -or a fully numerical solution approach, such as that of Krusell & Smith (1998) or Maliar et al. (2010).
+Including aggregate uncertainty would require strong assumptions-such as either the inclusion of recursive preferences with particular parametrisation -or a fully numerical solution approach, such as that of Krusell & Smith (1998) or Maliar et al. (2010).
 Both would obscure the transparent policy mechanisms the paper aims to highlight.